eee-lin/flask_video_streaming/README.md

 ### Usage
 1. Install Python dependencies: cv2, flask. (wish that pip install works like a charm)
 2. Run "python main.py".
-3. Navigate the browser to the local webpage.
+3. Navigate the browser to the local webpage.# flask_video_streaming